 For deposit type contracts, which are funding agreements, the proceeds from which are invested primarily in fixed income securities, the carrying value of the liability approximates the fair value of the invested assets.
 These assets are valued using the same methods described for separate accounts assets and are classified as Level 2.
+The Company had no separate accounts deposit type contract liabilities at December 31, 2019.

-The following tables represent the balances of assets and liabilities measured and carried at fair value or net asset value ("NAV") at December 31, 2018 and 2017 (in millions):
+The following tables present the balances of assets and liabilities measured and carried at fair value or NAV at December 31, 2019 and 2018 (in millions):